friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 ## **Search**

+Search and Range Queries of component fields are explained at this [GitHub ⋅ Wiki page](https://github.com/friflo/Friflo.Json.Fliox/wiki/Examples-~-Component-Types#search).

 ### Search component field in 1.000.000 entities

 Execute 1000 searches for different search values in a data set of 1.000.000 entities.